HnG-Server-Picker/HnG-Server-Picker/README.md

 ⬇️ **Download**

-[Download here](https://github.com/HnG-Server-Picker/HnG-Server-Picker/releases) - Download the .exe file.
+[Download here](https://github.com/HnG-Server-Picker/HnG-Server-Picker/releases) - Click the .exe file.

 After downloading the app you will be prompted with a "Windows protected your PC" message.
 This happens because the app isn't digitally signed (code-signing certificates cost money).